 I kept this project short so only 4 colours set will be presented to you, but you need to be aware the difficulty level is increasing with every question.

-This website was my primary source of mixing basic colours, but you may find this one also helpful or even play a colour factory game created by BBC.
+This website was my primary source of mixing basic colours, but you may find this one also helpful.

 Basically this Storyline interaction is really simple so there’s no rocket science in it (4 ‘pick one’ slides with normal, hover and selected object states on each screen), but this post is rather about keeping your creative eye open on every experience you may find useful later in your professional life.